spencergibb/spring-rest-client/README.md

 Spring Rest Client is a sandbox for experimenting on a fluent/reactive web client.

 ## Building from Source
-Spring Reactive uses a [Maven][]-based build system.
+Spring Rest Client uses a [Maven][]-based build system.
 In the instructions below, `./mvnw` is invoked from the root of the source tree and serves as a cross-platform, self-contained bootstrap mechanism for the build.